-Shopping for homeowner insurance is one of those nagging home buying details that sometimes manages to slip though the cracks.
-It’s not unusual for insurance agents to receive last-minute frantic phone calls from title and / or escrow companies requesting a home insurance binder.
-To save yourself trouble, it’s a good idea to start shopping for a homeowner policy as soon as your purchase offer is accepted.
+Shopping for homeowners insurance is one of those nagging home buying details that sometimes slips through the cracks.
+It’s not unusual for insurance agents to receive last-minute frantic phone calls from title and escrow companies requesting a home insurance binder so the deal can close.

 - When was the home built?

 - How old are the plumbing and electrical systems?